![]() |

-Sinner has to assimilate to the Church
+Sinner has to assimilate to the Church before they actually have an encounter with God. |

-and opens the door for the Sinner to have
+Church goes to where the Sinner is at and opens the door for the Sinner to have an encounter with God in their context. |

 I love the practice of those that attend Mars Hill in Seattle, WA.
 Their pastor, Mark Driscoll, says that you can look at his church's budget and you won't see a lot of money being spent on outreaches.
 And the reason that is because within his church the people know that outreach is a thing that they are supposed to do every day.
 So instead of 1 outreach committee and 1 outreach event a month or whatever; you have 100's of "outreaches" going every single day.
 That is the reality of Christians actually being missional.